nununo/pyVela2017/README.md

 Put the video files in place:
 * The default configuration expects a directory named `videos` to be present side by side with the source directory.
-* It should have four sub-directories, each containing one or more candle burning videos:
+* It should have four sub-directories, named `0`, `1`, `2` and  `3`, each containing one or more candle burning videos of the given level, as described in the requirements.
-  * `0`: played in a loop when no interaction is detected.
-  * `1`: triggered by *light blowing*.
-  * `2`: triggered by *medium blowing*.
-  * `3`: triggered by *strong blowing* (in the original project, the burning flame is blown out).

-Copy `settings-sample.json` to `settings.json` and adapt it according to your environment.
-See the Configuration section below for details.
+Copy `settings-sample.json` to `settings.json` and adapt it according to your environment, paying particular attention to the input configuration.
+For more details, refer to the *Configuration* section, below.